zayabarrini/cinema/Analysis/UK.md

 Would you like a **Lacanian analysis** next—mapping Shaun’s trajectory onto the **three registers (Imaginary, Symbolic, Real)** and themes like the **Name-of-the-Father, jouissance, and the Other's desire**?

-You:

-Sorry we missed you 2019
+# Sorry we missed you 2019

-ChatGPT:

 **Narrative Summary: *Sorry We Missed You* (2019)**
 Directed by **Ken Loach**, written by **Paul Laverty**, *Sorry We Missed You* is a harrowing social-realist drama that follows a working-class British family caught in the trap of **modern-day “flexible” labour systems**.
 The film explores how **neoliberal capitalism fractures family life**, dignity, and human bonds—posing profound questions about **agency, alienation, and structural violence**.